Park Ranger: Salary, Duties and Requirements

 Park Ranger Salary

-According to the U.S. Bureau of Labor Statistics (BLS), the average salary of a federal forestry worker was $62,600 as of May 2012, although the median annual wage was $55,950.
-Since most park rangers work for the government, they also have a health care and pension plans on top of salary.
+According to the U.S. Bureau of Labor Statistics (BLS), the average salary of a federal forestry worker was $62,660 as of May 2013, although the median annual wage was $57,110.
+Since most park rangers work for the government, they also have health care and pension plans on top of salary.
 The U.S. Bureau of Labor Statistics (BLS) does not maintain information on park rangers, but reports that the median wage for conservation scientists was $61,220 as of May 2013.
-The BLS notes that job openings in this field are expected to increase from 2010-2020 as new programs are funded that require foresters (www.bls.gov).
+The BLS notes that job openings in this field are expected to increase a slower-than-average 6% from 2012-2022 (www.bls.gov).

 The main responsibility of a park ranger is protecting and supervising designated outdoor areas.
 Park rangers patrol the grounds and make sure that campers, hikers and other visitors are following the rules--including fire safety regulations--and do not disrupt the natural environment or fellow guests.
 They might be responsible for giving guided tours or presentations of the park.
 They also work in the visitor center, providing guests with maps and areas of interest and areas that are off-limits.
 They might be called on to conduct search-and-rescue missions, initiate conservation efforts, help fight fires and enforce the law.